- what are cloud infrastructure state files

 webiny deploy command.

-For example, if we wanted to use Amazon S3 as our backend of choice, we could run:
+If we wanted to use Amazon S3 as our backend of choice, we could assign the following environment variable:

-On the other hand, if we wanted to use the Pulumi Service, we could run:
+On the other hand, if we wanted to use the Pulumi Service, we could assign the following environment variables:

 For development purposes, we recommend using the default local file system as your backend of choice.
 This is simply because the cloud infrastructure you deploy will most probably only be used by you, and the state files the deployment process produces don’t need to be shared with other developers or processes.